 Risk assessment involves two parts: risk identification and risk analysis.

-Risk identification involves identifying existing and potential risks.
-Business risks may be project risks, function risks, or enterprise risks.
-For this step, you’ll need to use your imagination, and envision worst-case scenarios, from natural disasters to economic ones.
+Risk identification, as the name implies, is the identification of existing and potential risks.
+For example, businesses might have operational, financial, or cybersecurity risks.
+For this step, you’ll need to use your imagination and envision worst-case scenarios, from natural disasters to economic ones.

 What if a fire broke out in your building?
 What if someone stole your proprietary secrets?
 What if the economy crashed?
 What if ransomware locked your systems?
 What if a competitor undercuts your prices?
 And so on.